jakedarc/vscode-case-sensitive-add-next/README.md

 # vscode-case-sensitive-add-next README

-This extension replaces the keybinding for "Add Next Occurrence" with a similar command that is always case-sensitive.
+This extension adds a keybinding for "Case-Sensitive Add Next Occurrence" (either Ctrl+Shift+D or Cmd+Shift+D by default) that acts like the default Ctrl/Cmd+D but is always case-sensitive.
 It's pretty quick and dirty; I just needed to write something to do this to keep myself sane working with Code.
+I personally remapped it to Cmd+D and don't use the default functionality at all but I didn't want to presume that everyone installing the extension would want to do that.

 ## Features